 If you work in the maritime industry in the Port of Baltimore or on a ship, you have the right to seek compensation if you are injured.
 Your loved ones have rights to that compensation if you are killed on the job.

 Accessing that compensation is not always straightforward, especially if your employer denies you payment.
-Experts in the law, Baltimore maritime lawyers, have the knowledge and expertise to help you fight that battle.
+Baltimore maritime lawyers are experts in maritime law with the knowledge and expertise to help you fight that battle.

 With a Baltimore maritime lawyer, you can be sure you won’t make the common filing errors that could mean losing money.